Sustainable promotional products - featured image

 Bamboo is a popular material for brands to make promo items from

-When selecting your promotional items, look for certifications such as Fair Trade, Global Organic Textile Standard (GOTS), or Forest Stewardship Council (FSC) to ensure that your products meet approved ethical and environmental standards.
+When selecting your promotional items, look for certifications such as Fair Trade, The Global Recycled Standard (GRS), or Forest Stewardship Council (FSC) to ensure that your products meet approved ethical and environmental standards.
+Let’s say you’re looking to create some promo hoodies.
+In that case, look for leading organic cotton certifications like GOTS if you’re aiming for exceptional sustainability rather than just a box tick.

 Case studies: brands leading the way